What is PVDF Material?

 Because the C-F bonds are oblique, an alignment is formed to achieve the greatest dipole movement in the same direction.
 Concerning the phase, it is the prudent phase due to the resin’s piezoelectric properties.

-The dipole movement in the opposite direction to crystallites results in zero net polarisation.
+The dipole movement in the opposite direction to crystallites results in zero net polarization.

 Mechanical Properties: